ssolo/ALE/OpenSUSE-install.md

 make
 ```

-If everything went well, you find the binaries in the `bin` directory.
+If everything went well, you will find the binaries in the `bin` directory.